Aston Villa enter talks for €10m Genk striker Samatta | Goal.com

 Aston Villa enter talks for €10m Genk striker Samatta

-Aston Villa have opened talks with Genk's Ally Samatta, who is expected to be available for a fee of around €10 million (£9m/$11m), to solve the club's striker crisis.
+Aston Villa have opened talks with Genk's Mbwana Samatta, who is expected to be available for a fee of around €10 million (£9m/$11m), to solve the club's striker crisis.

 Brazilian hitman Wesley is set to miss the rest of the season with an anterior cruciate ligament injury sustained in the New Years Day win over Burnley, and Villa have since been testing the market for a number of centre-forwards.